sympy/sympy/doc/src/modules/polys/domainsintro.rst

 In this example we see that the two integers ``3`` and ``2`` can be represented in the domain :ref:`ZZ`.
-The expressions have been converted to elements of that domain which in this case means the ``int`` type rather than instances of :py:class:`~.Basic`.
-It is not necessary to explicitly create :py:class:`~.Basic` instances when the inputs can be sympified so e.g.
+The expressions have been converted to elements of that domain which in this case means the ``int`` type rather than instances of :py:class:`~.Expr`.
+It is not necessary to explicitly create :py:class:`~.Expr` instances when the inputs can be sympified so e.g.
 ``construct_domain([3, 2])`` would give the same output as above.

 Given more complicated inputs :py:func:`~.construct_domain` will choose more